matter-labs/zksync-web-era-docs/docs/zk-stack/components/compiler/specification/overview.md

 # Compiler Specification

 This is a technical deep-dive into the specifics of how the compiler works.
-If you're looking to just deploy a contract, please visit ["Contract deployment"](../../../../build/developer-reference/contract-development.md) to better understand the workflow or ["Toolchain"](../toolchain/overview.md) to understand the specifics around our Solidity, Vyper and LLVM compilers.
+If you're looking to just deploy a contract, please visit ["Contract deployment"](../../../../build/developer-reference/contract-development.md#smart-contract-development) to better understand the workflow or ["Toolchain"](../toolchain/overview.md#compiler-toolchain-overview) to understand the specifics around our Solidity, Vyper and LLVM compilers.

-If you're looking to go super deep into compiler technicals, read on.

 ## Glossary